Art Portfolio - BA, BFA, BSE, MED & Certification

 INSPIRATION • CREATIVITY • INNOVATION • PASSION

-NOTICE: TEMPORARY WAIVER OF PORTFOLIO REVIEW
+NOTICE: WAIVER OF PORTFOLIO REVIEW

-Portfolio & Design Reviews are meant to allow you the opportunity to demonstrate the breadth of your artistic strengths, the depth of artistic abilities, and your design thinking skills.
+Portfolio & Design Reviews allow you the opportunity to demonstrate the breadth of your artistic strengths, the depth of artistic abilities, and your design thinking skills.
 The committee is assessing your ability to demonstrate value, the complexity of the composition of your work, your level of creativity, and acquired computer skill sets.
 They will also be evaluating your ability to follow instructions.
 The reviews are competitive and comparative to those of other applicants at your level of education.
 Please keep in mind, we operate with a multi-person review committee; this is the same manner as art programs nationwide.
 Individual feedback or critiquing will not be supplied.